Freud's psychoanalytic theories

-Religion
+Views on religion

-Freud did not believe in the existence of a supernatural force that has pre-programmed us to behave in a certain way.
-His idea of the id explains why people act out in certain ways when it is not in line with the ego or superego.
-"Religion is an illusion and it derives its strength from the fact that it falls in with our instinctual desires."
-Freud believed that people rely on religion to give explanations for anxieties and tension they do not want to consciously believe in.
-Freud argued that humanity created God in their image.
-This reverses the idea of any type of religion because he believed that it is constructed by the mind.
-The role of the mind is something that Freud repeatedly talked about because he believed that the mind is responsible for both conscious and unconscious decisions based on drives and forces.
-The idea that religion causes people to behave in a moral way is incorrect according to Freud because he believed that no other force has the power to control the ways in which people act.
-Unconscious desires motivate people to act accordingly.
+Freud did not believe in a supernatural force that pre-programmed humankind to behave in a certain way.
+His idea of the Id explains why humans act out in certain ways when it is not in line with the ego or superego: "Religion is an illusion and it derives its strength from the fact that it falls in with our instinctual desires."
+Freud believed that humans rely on religion to give explanations for anxieties and tensions they do not want to believe in consciously.
+Freud argued that humanity created God in its image.
+This reverses the idea of religion, as he believed the mind constructs it.
+The role of the mind is a topic Freud repeatedly discussed, as he believed it is responsible for both conscious and unconscious decisions driven by forces and drives.
+The idea that religion causes individuals to behave morally is incorrect, according to Freud, because he believed no other force has the power to control how humans act.
+Unconscious desires motivate individuals to act accordingly.

-Freud did a significant amount of research studying how people act and interact in a group setting.
-He believed that people act in different ways according to the demands and constraints of the group as a whole.
-In his book Group Psychology and the Analysis of the Ego, Freud argued that the church and organized religion form an "artificial group" which requires an external force to keep it together.
-In this type of group, everything is dependent on that external force and without it, the group would no longer exist.
-Groups are necessary, according to Freud in order to decrease the narcissism in all people, by creating libidinal ties with others by placing everyone at an equal level.
-The commonness among different people with different egos allows people to identify with one another.
-This relates to the idea of religion because Freud believed that people created religion in order to create these group ties that they unconsciously seek for.
+Freud conducted extensive research on how individuals act and interact in group settings.
+He believed that humans behave differently according to the demands and constraints of the group as a whole.
+In his book Group Psychology and the Analysis of the Ego, Freud argued that the Christian Church—and, by extension, the Synagogue—and organized religion form an "artificial group" which requires an external force to keep it together.
+In this type of group, everything is dependent on that external force, and without it, the group would no longer exist.
+Groups are necessary, according to Freud, to decrease narcissism in society's members, by creating libidinal ties with others, by placing everyone at an equal level.
+The commonality among people with diverse egos allows humans to identify with one another.
+This relates to the idea of religion because Freud believed that humankind created religion to foster the group ties they unconsciously seek.